Sneak peek: Focusing on 3 aspects of my stay-at-home mom routine has made all the difference in making daily life more engaging for me and my kids

 Need specific ideas on a stay-at-home mom schedule with infant and/or toddler?

-Download this sample schedule!
-It will help you focus on your priorities for the day:
+Click to download this sample schedule!
+It will help you focus on your priorities for the day.
+It’s just an idea of how to plan your day—adapt it to meet your needs.

 Related Resources: